-The narrative fields on the form only allow for 4000 characters but you can attach a supporting document as well.
+If the narrative fields on the form do not allow sufficient space you can attach a supporting document as well.

 When answering a question refer to the supporting document by name and the specific part you want us to read in relation to that question.